 - Government entities – federal, state, and local governments can all be responsible for certain accidents depending on the circumstances.
 One of the most common reasons why a government body might be held responsible is because a hazardous roadway caused the accident.

-It is not always clear who is ultimately responsible for an accident; however working with an experienced truck accident attorney who is familiar with the players and who to file a claim against can greatly increase your ability to receive compensation from the court.
+It is not always clear who is ultimately responsible for an accident but when you work with an experienced truck accident attorney who is familiar with the players and who to file a claim against can greatly increase your ability to receive compensation from the court.

-If you have suffered severe injuries, incurred medical expenses, or lost a loved one as a result of an accident involving a tractor-trailer or commercial vehicle.
-The truck accident attorneys of Reiff Law Firm’s The Truck Accident Team may be able to fight for you.
+However, if you have been injured in an accident involving a tractor-trailer you do not have to face your problems alone.
+The attorneys of Reiff Law Firm have over 100 years of combined award-winning experience in representing innocent victims who were catastrophically injured or killed in truck accidents.
+Our truck accident attorneys may be able to fight for you.
 To schedule a free and confidential legal consultation call (215) 246-9000 or contact us online today.